Minimalism represents the decision for more value and quality in life. We present 7 tips and impulse questions to implement the lifestyle

 Author: Sarah Marie Lau

-Bright white walls, light-flooded, almost empty rooms, the white cube in the museum or the Zen graden, an art movement, a furnishing style or more of a way of life?
-What exactly is minimalism?
+Bright white walls, light-flooded, almost empty rooms, the white cube in the museum - the freshly combed rock garden in Zen style, art movement, decorating style, Lifestyle or is it more of a way of life?
+What exactly is now Minimalism?

 How does minimalism work?

 Minimalism is a way of consciously choosing value in life.
-This includes becoming aware of which values are currently in your own life and which should be emphasized.
-Minimalism is a decision-making aid for more value and quality in life.
+This includes becoming aware of which values currently have place in your own life and which should be emphasized.
+Minimalism is a decision aid for more value and quality in life.

 In order to really understand minimalism, you can first throw everything you have learned overboard.
 Minimalism looks different for everyone.
-It is not about owning only a certain number of objects, practicing an intensive Zen meditation, going on an ascetic hiking tour or completely withdrawing from any consumption.
+It's not about owning just a certain number of objects, an intense one on the next hiking tour Zen meditation to practice or to withdraw completely from all consumption.

 Air bed, Quelle & Copyright by Who's perfect